-In terms of immigration, these government is likely to harden the rules of immigration for immigration into Italy, and in particular, to reintroduce the decrease there Salvini. himself when he was Minister for Interior Affairs in the past Parliament introduced, these were rules that made it more difficult for orangey ships to disembark migrants on Italian shores that closed down some structure for welcoming migrants and so on so forth.
-These rules were then rolled back by the successive government, Five Star movement left and this government is likely to reintroduce them.
-So there will certainly be a hardening on the front of immigration.
-There will also be a lack of progress in the city or lack of change on the front of acquiring citizenship for immigrants, because there were several reforms that were being discussed, for example, introducing the use solely or what is called the use of scaly using laughing expression like in use solely referring simply to the fact that children of immigrants born in Italy, after completing a certain cycle of study could then become Italian citizens.
-So they’re so these rules, or these discussions, I should say, will probably be shelved, and rule or set of rules of citizenship will remain as they are now.
+In terms of immigration, this government is likely to harden the rules for immigration into Italy, and in particular to reintroduce the “decrees Salvini” that he introduced when he was Minister for Interior Affairs in the past Parliament.
+These were rules that made it more difficult for NGO ships to disembark migrants on Italian shores, that closed down some structure for welcoming migrants, and so on and so forth.
+These rules were then rolled back by the successive government Five Star Movement/left and the coming government is likely to reintroduce them.
+So, there will certainly be a hardening of rules on the front of immigration.
+There will also be a lack of progress, or lack of change, on the front of acquiring citizenship for immigrants, because there were several reforms that were being discussed, for example, introducing the “jus soli” or what is called the “jus scholae”, which refers simply to the fact that children of immigrants born in Italy, after completing a certain cycle of study, could then become Italian citizens.
+These rules, or these discussions I should say, will probably be shelved, and the rules for acquiring citizenship will remain as they are now.

 Dominic Bowen 25:55